tudelft-cda-lab/CATMA/README.md

 - `output_path`: used for providing the path to the directory where the outputs of the tool should be stored.

-**Before running the tool**, make sure that you have specified the names of the services and the name of the general dynamic model for the target microservice application in the `config.json` file (located in `config` folder).
+**Before running the tool**, make sure that you have specified the names of the services and the name of the general dynamic model for the target microservice application in the `config.json` file (located in the `config` folder).
 The general dynamic model is the model that was inferred from all network communication log data collected for the microservice application.
-The name of the services and the general dynamic model should be specified using the `services` and `general_dynamic_model` field respectively in the JSON file.
+The name of the services and the general dynamic model should be specified using the `services` and `general_dynamic_model` fields respectively in the JSON file.
 As an example, the `config.json` file for `ewolff/microservice` is shown below:

 ```
 {